 More Interesting Facts

 Oklahoma is the birthplace of Will Rogers and home of the world’s first parking meter.
 It is the location the first aerosol can was created and is where the ubiquitous shopping cart was invented.
-It is also the place where you can find exceptional romantic getaways to premier bed and breakfasts that are becoming more and more popular with couples in the know.
+It is also the place where you can find exceptional romantic getaways to a premier bed and breakfast in Oklahoma that are becoming more and more popular with couples in the know.

 The Montford Inn and Cottages

 In Norman, Oklahoma, this lovely inn is featured in Fodor’s, Mobile Guide, Southern Living, County Holiday and other directories for its attention to detail, sense of privacy, and unending hospitality.
 Located in a historic district, the Prairie-style architecture was built in 1994 with the idea of the best possible mid-western ambiance in mind.

 With every room decorated in a different style, you will find yourself enveloped in heirlooms, antiques, and Native American art.
 Fresh flowers, king size canopy beds, two-person Jacuzzis, private hot tubs, walk-in showers, and other amenities will make your stay feel like a true vacation from quotidian life at home.
 Charming and cozy, the Montford is the place to go if you want to unwind and more fully enjoy the company of the one you love.

 At the Montford, a gourmet country breakfast is served in the dining room each morning, or you can order it to be delivered to your suite.
 If you need room for extra guests, this can be managed, as the mission of this gracious inn is to attend to your every need.